Police dog bites blind man in church hostel, prompting lawsuit - NewsBreak

 “There was no reasonable basis for them to be in this part of the building in the posture they apparently were,” Maxwell’s attorney Jake Brown said.

-He also questions why officers did not give a clear, verbal announcement when they entered the hostel, after using the keypad.Who pays to repair broken Memphis sidewalks?
-You do, city says
+He also questions why officers did not give a clear, verbal announcement when they entered the hostel, after using the keypad.Mother tried to shield children killed in Memphis pit bull attack, family says

 According to the canine unit trainer, they’re not required to.
 He told internal investigators an announcement “is encouraged on every building search,” but there are times you don’t want to “give your position away.”
 He said they’re also “encouraged” to have the dog off the leash during the search “as long as you know the building is secure.”